 Philosophy and Origin:

-This common pose stretches the core, hips, gluteus muscles and quadriceps.
-While this can help with relief from discomfort and prevent strain, exercise caution.
+This pose stretches the core, hips, gluteus muscles, and quadriceps.
 Go slowly and don’t push your body beyond its limits.

 Mudra: Jnana Mudra

-We recommend incorporating the Jnana Mudra into your Lunge Pose as it is believed to be the gesture of wisdom, and has deep ties to the divine nature of this exercise.
+Jnana mudra, the gesture of wisdom, has deep ties to the divine nature of anjanayasana.
 This mudra is most commonly used for meditation and literally translates to “wisdom sign” or “knowledge gesture.”

-While in your asana, fold the index finger and until it touches the base of the thumb.
+Fold your index finger until it touches the base of the thumb.
 The index forms a circle, but the thumb remains straight out.
 Gently straighten the other three fingers.

 Hanuman Mantra for Success